ARTICLE I – Purpose and Composition

 A. Nature and purpose of the Executive Board

-- The outgoing Chairperson will notify all new Board Members of their election and will convene a meeting of the entire Board for the purpose of electing new officers within two (2) weeks of the Board’s election.
+- The outgoing Chair will notify all new Executive Board members of their election and will convene a meeting of the entire Executive Board for the purpose of electing new officers within two (2) weeks of the Executive Board’s election.

-- The sole authority and responsibility to revise and amend this Constitution is entrusted to the Board.
-All proposed changes shall be made at a meeting called for this purpose at least three weeks prior.
-All such changes shall require a two-thirds majority vote of the Board present at the meeting.
+- The sole authority and responsibility to revise and amend this Constitution is entrusted to the Executive Board.
+All proposed changes shall be made at a meeting called for this purpose at least three weeks prior, of which all weekly-paid employees are invited to attend.
+All such changes shall require a majority vote of everyone in attendance at the meeting.

-- The term of office for the Chairperson shall be one year with an option to serve, if nominated for two years.
+- The term of office for the Chair shall be 1 year with an option to serve, if nominated, for 2 years.

-- The Chairperson shall prepare the agenda and preside over the monthly meetings of the Board as well as the monthly open forum meetings which are open to all weekly-paid employees.
-The Chairperson’s signature shall appear on all Assembly correspondance The Chairperson holds a seat and is required to attend all meetings of University Council and the University Council Steering Committee.
+- The Chair shall prepare the agenda and preside over the monthly General Membership meetings and any meetings of WPPSA Leadership.
+The Chair’s signature shall appear on all Assembly correspondence.
+The Chair holds a seat and is required to attend all meetings of University Council and the University Council Steering Committee.

 C. The Office of Chair-Elect.

-- The Chair-Elect is the second executive officer of the W.P.S.A.
-The Vice-Chairperson shall be the primary advisor to the Chairperson in University matters.
+- The Chair-Elect is the second executive officer of the WPPSA.
+The Chair-Elect shall be the primary advisor to the Chair in University matters.

-- In the temporary absence of the Chairperson, the Chair-Elect shall assume all duties and responsibilities otherwise handled by the Chairperson.
+- In the temporary absence of the Chair, the Chair-Elect shall assume all duties and responsibilities otherwise handled by the Chair.

-- The Chair-Elect will assume the role of Chairperson either at the end of the two-year term allotted for the Chairperson or in the case the Chairperson is no longer to serve.
+- The Chair-Elect will assume the role of Chair at the end of the one or two-year term allotted for the Chair.

-- The Secretary is the third executive officer of the W.P.S.A.
-The Secretary is responsible for all routine correspondence of the Board.
+- The Secretary is the third executive officer of WPPSA.
+The Secretary is responsible for all routine correspondence of the Executive Board.

-- The Secretary shall be responsible for the recording and reporting of the Board meeting minutes.
+- The Secretary shall be responsible for the recording and reporting of the WPPSA Leadership and General Membership meeting minutes.
 Such minutes should be available to any weekly-paid employee upon request.

-- The Secretary shall be responsible for notifying members of the date, time and location of all meetings and functions pertaining to the Board and Assembly in collaboration with the Chairperson.
+- The Secretary shall be responsible for notifying members of the date, time and location of all meetings and functions pertaining to WPPSA Leadership and General Membership in collaboration with the Chair.